EgyptAir Cargo

 Egyptair Cargo is the cargo division of the Egyptian national airline Egyptair.
 It operates using both its own dedicated aircraft and the cargo-carrying capacity of its sister passenger airline.
 Its main base is Cairo International Airport.

 History

-Egyptair Cargo was formed in 2002 from the existing cargo activities of Egyptair, on the creation of The Egyptair Holding Company, as one of its subsidiaries.
-The company is a member of IATA's Cargo 2000 initiative.
+Egyptair Cargo was formed in 2002 from the existing cargo activities of Egyptair, on the creation of the Egyptair Holding Company, as one of its subsidiaries.
+The company participated in IATA's air-cargo quality programme, Cargo iQ (known as Cargo 2000 until its 2016 renaming).

-In 2008 the airline introduced a modified logo with larger Egyptair Cargo titles, however sister company Egyptair introduced a new livery and logo later that year that has been applied to the cargo fleet as well.
+In 2008, the airline introduced a modified logo with larger Egyptair Cargo titles.
+Sister company Egyptair introduced a new livery and logo later that year that was applied to the cargo fleet as well.

 Corporate affairs

 Ownership and structure

 Egyptair Cargo is a wholly owned subsidiary of Egyptair Holding Company, a state-owned company, 100% owned by the Government of Egypt.

 Business trends

 Trends for recent years for Egyptair Cargo are shown below (for years ending 30 June):